Bachelor of Computer Science

 Required Electives–choose eight courses from the approved list, at least four at the 400 level.
 No course may be used for an elective that is used to satisfy another major requirement.
 Upper division MATH or CSCD 95–99 courses may be used–prior department approval of topic content is required.

-The minor provides the skills necessary to meet an increasing demand for cybersecurity professionals.
+The cybersecurity minor strongly complements a BCS, providing the skills needed to meet the increasing demand for cybersecurity professionals.

 Grade Requirements: As a computer science student, you are expected to maintain an overall university GPA ≥2.3.
 Each computer science course must be completed with a minimum grade ≥C+.
 All supporting courses required by the department must be completed with a minimum grade ≥C. Note: